xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 1. Abstract
 -----------
-The basic solution provides import/convert and export utilities for MASL models.
+BridgePoint shall provide import/convert and export utilities for MASL models.
 These utilities will need to be packaged in a build of BridgePoint to be delivered to the user.

 2. Document References